tpalzkill/function_ish/README.md

 After everything works as you expect, it's time to submit your work.

-1. Re-deploy your project to Surge.
+1. Deploy your project to Surge.
+1. Paste your Surge URL at the top of your GitHub repository's page.
 1. Push your code to GitHub, the `origin` remote.
-1. Copy the URL to **your GitHub repository**.
+1. Copy the URL of your GitHub repository.
-1. Paste that URL in the textfield for the corresponding exercise.
+1. Paste the **GitHub URL** in the textfield for the corresponding exercise.